Frequently Asked Questions: Mammograms

-The Affordable Care Act mandates that mammograms for breast cancer screening be given without a co-pay or deductible beginning with plan years starting after August 1, 2012.
-However, health plans that were in place before the Act was passed (called grandfathered plans) do not have to comply.
+The Affordable Care Act dictates that mammograms for breast cancer screening be given without a co-pay or deductible beginning with plan years starting after August 1, 2012.
+However, health plans that were in place before the Act was passed (called grandfathered plans) do not have to cooperate.
 Those plans are covered by various state and federal laws.
 Medicare covers annual mammography screenings for women ages 40 and older.
 Most states now require that health insurance policies offer mammography screening reimbursement.
-In addition, many mammography facilities also offer special programs and lower fees during National Breast Cancer Awareness Month in October.
+Many mammography facilities also offer special programs and lower fees during National Breast Cancer Awareness Month in October.

 For low income women, mammograms are covered through the National Breast and Cervical Cancer Early Detection Program.
 For more information, contact your state Department of Health.

 - Foster, Sara, RN, MPH